airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 `jmp`:
 Jump no matter what.
 This does not need to be preceeded by a comparison.

-The complete list is documented in [Common x86 Instructions](#common-x86-instructions).
+The complete list is documented in [Appendix B. Common x86 Instructions](#appendix-b-common-x86-instructions).
 In this case, we are jumping if *%eax* holds the value of zero.
 If so, we are done and we go to `loop_exit`.[19]

 If the last loaded element was not zero, we go on to the next
 instructions: